-For departmental purchases including commodities, supplies materials, equipment, construction, and services that are ten thousand dollars (\$10,000.00) or greater but are less than minimum bid limit as established by 55 ILCS 5/5-1022, the department head shall obtain quotations from at least three (3) vendors whenever feasible or a purchasing cooperative such as CMS or Sourcewell.
+For departmental purchases including commodities, supplies materials, equipment, construction, and services that are ten thousand dollars (\$10,000.00) or greater but are less than minimum bid limit as established by 55 ILCS 5/5-1022, the department head shall obtain quotations from at least three (3) vendors whenever feasible.
 Award shall be made to the vendor offering the lowest responsive and responsible quote meeting the specifications.